The alpha-effect in a turbulent liquid-metal plane Couette flow: Conclusions

-We have shown that the values of $\alpha$ are small compared with naive estimates.
 In fact, it may not be possible that such flows could produce a supercritical dynamo in the conceivable future.
-Nevertheless, even in the subcritical case, an $\alpha$-effect should be measurable, which would thus open the possibility of detailed comparisons between theory, simulations, and experiments.
+Nevertheless, even in the subcritical case, an $\alpha$ effect should be measurable, which would thus open the possibility of detailed comparisons between theory, simulations and experiments.
 Once such a comparison is possible, there will be more details that should be investigated.
 One of them concerns the modifications of the results in the presence of imperfect scale separation in space and time.
 For oscillatory dynamos, this effect can significantly lower the excitation conditions for the dynamo compared to standard mean-field estimates \cite{RB12}.

+\acknowledgments Financial support from the European Research Council under the AstroDyn Research Project 227952, the Swedish Research Council under the grants 621-2011-5076 and 2012-5797, as well as the Research Council of Norway under the FRINATEK grant 231444 are gratefully acknowledged.

 [3]{, Geophys.~Astrophys.~Fluid~Dynam. {\bf #2}, #3 (#1).} [3]{, Astrophys.~J. {\bf #2}, #3 (#1).} [3]{, Phys.~Rev.~E {\bf #2}, #3 (#1).} [3]{, Phys.~Rev.~Lett. {\bf #2}, #3 (#1).} [3]{, Mon.~Not.~R.~Astron.~Soc. {\bf #2}, #3 (#1).} [3]{, Astron.~Nachr. {\bf #2}, #3 (#1).}